Know your Customer Starts with Address Verification

 The meaning of knowing your customer is the process that companies take to verify the identity of customers before doing business with them and this tends to vary depending on the sector, compliance measures, risk and sometimes the actual business or individual.

-The financial sector for example is now heavily regulated by the whole customer due diligence factor (CDD) which involves mandatory AML checks (anti-money laundering) as well as ongoing monitoring at times.
+The financial sector for example is now heavily regulated by the whole customer due diligence factor (CDD) which involves mandatory AML (anti-money laundering) checks as well as ongoing monitoring at times.

 On the deeper side of verifying one’s identity, many governmental directives and watchlists have worked to mitigate money laundering, fraud, and terrorist financing that all require due diligence.